oe7drt/oe7drt-hugo/content/projects/aprs-igate/_index.md

 As of today, August 2nd 2020 testing has begun and the I-Gate will pick up packets from within the house and some meters outside.
 I'll publish more data when I have collected more information.

+### Update on December 2020

+I sometimes test with a small HT antenna outdoor.

+Works good when I go up the mountain, but not as good when I go into the village.